27 January 2023

 1. Starting a serious relationship

 While you can’t combine 2 super accounts together, or have a joint account, you can contribute to each other’s super.
-This is called a spousal contribution.
+This is called a spouse contribution.
 Many people consider adding to their partner’s super if they’re taking a break from work.
 This can include parental leave, study leave, or to care for a family member.
-These extra contributions can help you support the growth of each other’s balance.
+These extra contributions can help you support the growth of each other’s balance1.

 2. Changes to your spending – buying a new house or starting a family